ec-europa/europa-component-library/docs/Migrating-v4.md

 - shadow

 By default, these variables take values from the SASS variables.
 You can freely override them in a custom CSS file loaded after ECL one.

+Note: we are using shorter aliases internally to limit the size of the compiled css file, but it is recommended to use the full variable name if you want to override them

 ### How to customize component display